masa-finance/masa/src/masa_ai/docs/source/usage.rst

 Request Processing
 ------------------

 The RequestManager handles the processing of requests.
-It reads the JSON file, prioritizes the requests based on the `priority` field, and executes them using the appropriate retriever (currently only XTwitterRetriever is implemented).
+It reads the JSON file, prioritizes the requests based on the `priority` field, and executes them using the appropriate scraper (currently only XTwitterScraper is implemented).

 The application will process all requests in the JSON file, handling both new requests and resuming any previously interrupted requests, in the order determined by their priority.